 If a problem arises between you and your prime contractor which you are unable to resolve yourself you may request assistance from the Office of the Australian Small Business and Family Enterprise Ombudsman.

 The Ombudsman is able to offer assistance in order to resolve your issue via an alternative dispute resolution (ADR) process.
-Alternatively, if another government agency (Commonwealth, State or Territory) can otherwise more appropriately deal with your matter (e.g. because it involves an action taken by a state government), the Ombudsman can assist in referring you to the right agency that can assist you.
+Alternatively, if another government agency (Commonwealth, State or Territory) can more appropriately deal with your matter (e.g. because it involves an action taken by a state government), the Ombudsman can assist in referring you to that agency.

-The Commonwealth Procurement Rules are the basic rule set for all Commonwealth procurements and govern the way in which entities undertake their own processes.
+The Commonwealth Procurement Rules are the basic rule set for all Commonwealth procurements and govern the way entities undertake their own processes.

-These sites focus on the issues that a small business may face during start-up or as they grow.
-They also contain links to other useful resources for the small business operator.
+These sites focus on the issues that a small business may face during start-up and as they grow.
+They also contain links to other useful resources for small business operators.